rjonnal/looky/README.md

-# looky: a simple fixation target for vision experiments, built with pygame
+# looky: a pygame-based fixation target for vision experiments